shivangi71/Ashaa/README.md

-ASHAA: AI-Powered Zero-Touch Women Safety System

-ASHAA ek proactive digital guardian hai jo emergency situations mein bina kisi manual interaction ke madad pahunchata hai.
-Yeh system khaas karke un halaton ke liye design kiya gaya hai jahan victim panic ya physical restraint ki wajah se phone unlock nahi kar sakti.
-+3

- Key Features

-AI-Based Scream Detection: YAMNet (TensorFlow Lite) model ka use karke yeh system cheekh (screams) aur distress signals ko pehchanta hai.
-+2

-Zero-Touch Activation: Bina phone chhue emergency alerts trigger hote hain.
-+1

-Shake-to-SOS: Agar user chillane ki halat mein nahi hai, toh phone ko multiple times shake karne se system activate ho jata hai.
-+1

-Evidence Recording: Emergency trigger hote hi background audio record hona shuru ho jata hai (Airplane Black Box system se inspired).
-+1

-Automatic Alerts: 15-second ke countdown ke baad trusted contacts ko SMS, live location aur automatic calls chale jaate hain.
-+3

-Last Location Safety: Phone switch off ya damage hone se pehle last known location bhej di jaati hai.
-+2

-Triple Sensor Trigger: Side ya sensor button ko 3 baar dabane se silently protocol start ho jata hai.
-+1

-🛠️ Tech Stack

-Language: Kotlin & Java

-UI Framework: Jetpack Compose

-Architecture: MVVM (Model-View-ViewModel)

-Machine Learning: TensorFlow Lite (YAMNet Model)

-Database & Services: Firebase Realtime Database, Google Play Services +1

-Hardware Integration: Accelerometer (Sensors), Broadcast Receivers, Foreground Services +1

-🏗️ Architecture & Logic

-Foreground Service: 24/7 protection ke liye system background mein hamesha active rehta hai.
-+1

-Smart Switch Logic: AI detection aur evidence recording ke beech microphone resource conflict ko handle karne ke liye "Stop-and-Switch" logic use kiya gaya hai.

-Battery Optimization Bypass: Android Doze Mode ke restrictions ko Wakelocks ke zariye handle kiya gaya hai.
-+1
+**ASHAA: AI-Powered Zero-Touch Women Safety System** ASHAA is an AI-powered proactive digital guardian designed to provide emergency assistance without any manual interaction in real-life danger situations.
+The project is specifically built for scenarios where a user may be unable to unlock their phone or call for help due to panic or physical restraint.

+✨ Key Features
+AI-Based Scream Detection:
+Utilizes the YAMNet (TensorFlow Lite) audio recognition model to intelligently identify distress sounds like human screams.

+Zero-Touch Activation:
+Automatically triggers emergency protocols without requiring any screen interaction or manual input.

+Shake-to-SOS:
+In situations where the user cannot speak or shout, shaking the phone multiple times activates the emergency system.

+Automatic Emergency Alerts:
+Once triggered, the system initiates a 15-second safety countdown.
+If not cancelled, it automatically sends SMS alerts, shares live location, and places calls to trusted contacts.

+Evidence Recording:
+Inspired by an airplane's black box, the system automatically records background audio as evidence during the emergency.

+Last Location Safety:
+If the device is forcefully switched off or damaged, the system automatically sends the last known GPS coordinates to trusted contacts.
+Triple Sensor Trigger:
+Pressing the phone’s side or sensor button three times instantly triggers the SOS protocol.

+🛠️ Tech StackCore
+Languages: Kotlin & Java.

+UI Framework: Jetpack Compose.

+Architecture: MVVM (Model-View-ViewModel).

+Artificial Intelligence: TensorFlow Lite (YAMNet Model for audio classification).

+Location Services: Geolocator API & Google Play Services.

+Backend: Firebase Realtime Database & Google Firebase Services.

+System Integration: Broadcast Receivers (Power-off/Screen-press) and Foreground Services.

+Technical Implementation

+Foreground Service Persistence:
+The app uses high-priority Foreground Services and Wakelocks to ensure 24/7 protection and prevent the OS from killing the process during Doze Mode.

+Hardware Resource Management:
+Implements "Stop-and-Switch" logic to manage the microphone between the AI detection model and the MediaRecorder to prevent crashes.

+Noise Reduction:
+AI helps differentiate between genuine distress signals and environmental noise (music, traffic), reducing false alerts.

 🚀 Future Vision

-Police Station Integration: Nearest police station se auto-connect hona.
+Automated Emergency Network:
+Integrating Google Places API to auto-connect with the nearest Police Stations for immediate dispatch.

-Safe Haven Ecosystem: Verified safe places ka interactive map.
+Safe Haven Ecosystem:

-Wearable Support: Smartwatches par porting aur bio-sensors (heartbeat/stress) ka integration.

-"Ashaa is more than just code; it’s a promise of security."
-+1
+Providing an interactive map of verified 24/7 safe places like hospitals and pharmacies.

+Wearable Synchronization:
+Porting the system to smartwatches for discreet triggers when the phone is out of reach.

+Bio-Sensor Integration:
+Utilizing heartbeat and stress sensors to detect physiological changes for 100% emergency accuracy.